(Updated Oct 6, 2022)

-The Town of Auburn is pleased to announce that Dynegy has been chosen again as the supplier for the Community Choice Power Supply Program (“Program”).
-Dynegy, based in Houston, Texas, is a competitive supplier of power, renewable energy and energy management products and services for homes and businesses in Massachusetts, Ohio and Illinois.
-The contract will provide participating Auburn residents and businesses with a fixed electricity supply rate of 17.860 cents ($0.17860) per Kilowatt Hour (kWh) for 5 months starting in June 2022.
-The renewable energy content of the supplied energy meets Massachusetts renewable energy requirements, which means 51% of the electricity is offset with Renewable Energy Certificates (REC’s) derived from clan energy resources located in the New England region.
+The Town of Auburn is pleased to announce that NextEra has been chosen as the supplier for the Community Choice Power Supply Program (“Program”).
+The contract will provide participating Auburn residents and businesses with a fixed electric supply rate of 23.822 cents ($0.23822) per Kilowatt Hour (kWh) for 12 months, from November 2022 to November 2023 (rate change noted on Nov '22 meter reads.
+Meter read dates vary by account) The renewable energy content of the supplied energy meets Massachusetts renewable energy requirements, which means 51% of the electricity is offset with Renewable Energy Certificates (REC’s) derived from clean energy resources located in the New England region.

 Please remember that this is an optional program!
-Town residents and businesses who were enrolled in the Community Choice program under the last contract (June 2019-June 2022) will remain enrolled and do not need to take any action.
-Those residents and business will receive a postcard in the mail (PDF) that contains details about the new fixed supply price and its contract duration.
+Town residents and businesses who were enrolled in the Community Choice program under the last contract (June 2022-November 2022) will remain enrolled and do not need to take any action.
+Those residents and business will receive a postcard in the mail (PDF) that contains details about the new fixed supply price and it's contract duration.
+This change will be noted on the November 2022 bills and will be seen on the December 2022 bills.

 You may OPT-OUT or OPT-IN at any time in the future with NO CHARGE.